-- five (#5) reservoirs Dunwich (#2), Point Lookout (#2) and Amity Point (#1).
-This does not include the clear water storages at each WTP which are owned by Seqwater - six (#6) water pumping stations and mains as part of this distribution network.
-Detail regarding the entire drinking water distribution network can be found in our Drinking Water Quality Management Plan (DWQMP) on the Redland City Council website - 1,320KM of water mains distributing water to; 68,269 connected residential properties (including 6,772 vacant lots) and, 2,364 connected non-residential properties - 1,216KM of wastewater mains, 140 SPSs and seven (#7) WWTPs to collect and treat incoming wastewater from 53,235 residential properties and 1,887 nonresidential properties across the existing wastewater connection area - Environmental Authority EPPR00874613 authorises the operation of the seven (#7) WWTPs and 46 of the 140 SPSs.
+- five reservoirs two at Dunwich, two at Point Lookout and Amity Point.
+This does not include the clear water storages at each WTP which are owned by Seqwater - six water pumping stations and mains as part of this distribution network.
+Detail regarding the entire drinking water distribution network can be found in our Drinking Water Quality Management Plan (DWQMP) on Council's website - 1,435km of water mains distributing water to 63,062 connected residential properties (excluding 6,443 vacant lots) and 2,390 connected non-residential properties - 1,235 km of wastewater mains, 140 SPSs and seven WWTPs to collect and treat incoming wastewater from 54,435 residential properties (excluding 1,146 vacant lots) and 1,934 non-residential properties across the existing wastewater connection area - Environmental Authority EPPR00874613 authorises the operation of the seven WWTPs and 46 of the 140 SPSs.
 The remaining 94 SPSs are managed under our general environmental duty (GED).